gis-ops/dbscan-clustering/README.md

 ...

-// the following snippets belong to our class
+// the following snippets belong to our class component directly

 // this function is executed once a user clicks the dbscan compute button handleClickDbscan = () => {